Tax Information

 • Letter of Program Participation from International Student and Scholar Services

-• Completed Form SS-5 (form found on Social Security Administration website or in-person).
+• Completed Form SS-5 (form found on Social Security Administration (SSA) website or in-person).

 Tax Obligations for International Students & Scholars